digitalrebar/doc/deployment/install.rst

 Providers: What Systems Do I Have to Play With?
 """""""""""""""""""""""""""""""""""""""""""""""

-The ``run-in-[packet|system].sh [options] `` scripts will quickly build a working Digital Rebar administrate system.
+The ``run-in-[packet|system].sh [options] `` or ``workloads\[docker-swarm|kubernetes]`` scripts will quickly build a working Digital Rebar administrate system.
 There are advanced workload scripts that will setup Digital Rebar AND provision a workload.

-Before you start, you MUST identify one or more infrastructure providers.
-These allow you to manage and provision nodes.

-Flags:
-* --con-provisioner (aka metal)
-* --con-aws (Amazon provider)
-* --con-packet (Packet.net provider)
-* --con-gce (Google cloud provider)

-The provisioner is able to handle PXE boot discovery of metal, KVM and Vagrant nodes.
+The provisioner (include with ``--provisioner``) is able to handle PXE boot discovery of metal and KVM.
 The cloud providers require that you have an account with the provider.
-For first users, we recommend AWS or Packet.
+For first users, we recommend AWS, Google or Packet.

 What System Do I Have to Run an Admin Node?
 """""""""""""""""""""""""""""""""""""""""""